tnevolin/mm6-skill-emphasis-mod/Readme.md

 ![Knight damage rate progression by skill level](weapon_knight.png)

-Knight plays almost all combos pretty well thanks to their hefty extra damage bonus.
+Knight plays almost all combos pretty well until level 10 thanks to their hefty extra damage bonus.
 That also includes a famous sword-sword combo which is good for lazy players not interested in developing multiple weapon skills for Knight at the beginning of the game.
-The most offensive axe-sword combo overtakes spear-sword at about skill level 10 and continues improving at slightly higher rate than any other combo.
+The most offensive axe-sword combo overtakes all others past skill level 10 and continues improving at slightly higher rate from then on.

-Knight can opt to mace-sword combo for paralizing losing 20% in damage rate at level 20.
+Knight can opt to mace-sword combo sacrificing 20% damage rate for paralyzing ability.

 ### Paladin